 Emotions are inextricably tied to our survival and wellbeing.

-When something threatens our safety, we experience fear.
-When our lives depend on something, we desire it.
 Emotions also play a crucial role in our decision-making process.

 As a copywriter, you can and should use this to boost sales.

 One effective way is utilizing one of our most ingrained emotional responses: the "fight or flight (or freeze)" response.
-It's a response that prioritizes immediate action in order to protect us from life-threatening danger.
+It's a response that prioritizes immediate action to protect us from life-threatening danger.
 Great for a banana-hunting caveman, but in our modern world, it often inhibits us when we encounter more complex problems, preventing us from thinking critically.

 And it's so ingrained in us that even ideas can trigger our fight or flight response.